swo/16s-book/manuscript/sec03.md

 [^3]: In archaeology, an artifact's _provenience_ is the place within the archaeological site where it was found.

-### Phase III: OTU calling
+### Phase IV: OTU calling

-This is a complex enough endeavor that I will break it out into a separate section.
-Roughly, OTU calling (or "picking") assigns every dereplicated sequence to a group (called an OTU).
+As mentioned above, calling (or "picking") operational taxonomic units (OTUs) is a conceptually and historically complex topic, so I will treat it in a separate chapter.
+In short, OTU calling (or "picking") assigns every dereplicated sequence to a group, or OTU.
 You can combine the sequence-to-OTU information from OTU calling with the sequence-to-sample-counts information from proveniencing to make an OTU table that shows how reads mapping to each OTU appear in each sample.

-### Phase IV: Fun & profit.
+### Phase V: Analysis

 The part where you actually use your data!
 This part is outside the scope of this work.
 I do, however, encourage you to use the same intellectual attitude that's promulgated